 The character of the objects presented here, highly individual or even unique in many cases, makes it hardly helpful to quote a price in every case.
 For quite irrespective of this, undifferentiating comparison leads to misinformation.
 But that is just contrary to the expectations we make to the internet.
-In these cases please fax for a complete description along with the price.
+In these cases please get in touch with us for a complete description along with the price.
 And, if necessary, ask for all the details elsewhere, too.
-This way you will not simply buy cheap but really worth its money.
+This way you will not simply buy cheap but really worth the money.
 A maxim having proved to be true for myself on and on.
 For by now fifty years!
 It’s the best advice I can pass on to you.
 For I myself owe it to the fantastically rich, and hence very cautious, American banker J. Pierpont Morgan, “one of the largest collectors of all times.

 (Löffler-Kirchner, Lexikon des gesamten Buchwesens, vol. II, p.
 485).
 Do it just like the banker!
 Compare the qualities here with any would-be bargains elsewhere.
 And then make your choice!
 I’m sure I can help also you to greater satisfaction.